 Mathematics, Science & STEM Programs

-- A curriculum driven by problem-solving, discovery and exploratory learning that requires students to actively engage a situation in order to find its solution.
+- Standards-based instruction driven by problem-solving, discovery and exploratory learning that requires students to actively engage in learning.

 - Technology provides creative and innovative ways to solve problems and apply what has been learned.

-- Collaboration, communication, and critical thinking skills threaded throughout the curricula.
+- Collaboration, communication and critical thinking skills threaded throughout standards-based instruction.

 - Opportunities for authentic, standards-based STEM experiences for all student learners.